andy98725/rails-docker-compose-starter/README.md

 # About

 This is a minimalist guide to setting up a docker-compose environment for Rails.
-It includes a container ofr PostgreSQL and a container for Redis.
+It includes a container for PostgreSQL and a container for Redis.
-Assuming you have Docker installed, this *should* work out of the box.

-# Components
+# Dependencies

  * Docker
  * Docker-compose
  * Rails
  * PostgreSQL
  * Redis
- * Heroku
+ * Heroku (hosting)

 # Setup Instructions